tuturox91/jv-MySpring-web/README.md

 # Spring MVC

-1. Configure Spring MVC and DB(in `db.properties` file)
+1. Configure Spring MVC and DB(in `db.properties` file).
+Adding Spring dependencies use the same version for each of them.
+For this purpose you can use property `spring.version`.
-2. Create UserResponseDto with all fields of User in `dto` package.
+3. Create UserResponseDto with all fields of User in `dto` package.
 Also, you should add default constructor explicitly if you'll decide to create new ones.
-3. Create UserController in ``controller`` package where you should
+4. Create UserController in ``controller`` package where you should
     - implement method ```GET: /users/inject``` which will create test data.
 Let's create three users in this method and save them to DB:

       firstName  | lastName